CA-Thyagaraju/SCARLET-X/README.md

    ```bash
    git clone https://github.com/yourusername/SCARLET-X.git
    ```
-2. Open `scarlet-x.ino` in Arduino IDE.
+2. Open `SCARLET-X_Arduino.ino` in Arduino IDE.
-3. Upload the code to an **Arduino UNO**.
+4. Upload the code to an **Arduino UNO**.
-4. Assemble the circuit as per the provided diagram.
+5. Assemble the circuit as per the provided diagram.
-5. Run the system and observe the adaptive traffic control in action.
+6. Run the system and observe the adaptive traffic control in action.

----

-## 📷 Demo & Screenshots
-(TBD: Add images or GIFs showing SCARLET-X in action)

 ---